redpanda-data/redpanda-labs/rip/README.md

 and cons, so it's essential to document the reasoning behind each decision or design choice to avoid unnecessary backtracking.

-That's all well and good, but in reality, this process is just to make you feel like you can actually influence the product roadmap.
-You can propose whatever you want, but we're going to do whatever we want to do anyway.
+That's all well and good, but honestly, this process is just to make you think that you can actually influence the product roadmap.
+You can't.
+You can propose whatever you want, we're gonna do whatever we want.

 ## Adopted RIPs